The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 ironic pop selections, notably Swan Lingo’s “Can’t See Your Face Anymore.”)

-Perhaps no dynamic is better exploited than that between Leung’s Eric--a veteran trader who has for some time avoided getting kicked upstairs to management—and his new protégé Harper, as played by Myha’la with an almost gymnastic series of persona vaults and the occasional un-stuck landing.
-“Isn’t it lucky that no one is
+Perhaps no dynamic is better exploited than that between Leung’s Eric--a veteran trader who has for some time avoided getting kicked upstairs to management—and his new protégé Harper, as played by Myha’la with an almost gymnastic series of persona vaults leading to the occasional un-stuck landing.
+“Isn’t it lucky that no one is ever satisfied?”
+Eric says of their scheming cohort, and if that’s the guiding

 mantra of the show, the darker hues that lend it depth reside in his follow-up